nkoorty/Paperbaum/README.md

 5. Storage of metadata and vector in-memory in a merkle tree

 ## How to Use
+### Parachain
+For the parachain, first compile it using

+    cargo build --release

+and then run

+    ./target/release/node-template --dev

+to run the substrate node on `127.0.0.1:9944`

+### Backend
+To run the backend server, enter the `backend` directory and run

+    npm install

+and then proceed to run

+    node server.js

+to run the server on `localhost:3000`

+### Frontend
+To run the frontend, enter the `frontend` directory and run

+    npm install

+and then

+    npm run dev

+to run the frontend on `localhost:3001`

 ## Roadmap
 #### 1. Enhanced Merkle Tree Implementation